piurafunk/fun-earthed-arcana/Writerside/topics/Sample-Backgrounds.md

 ## Artisan
 **Ability Scores:** +2 Intelligence, +1 Charisma
 **Skill Proficiencies:** Investigation, Persuasion
-**Tool Proficiency:** Artisan’s Tools* (one of your choice)
+**Tool Proficiency:** Artisan's Tools* (one of your choice)
 **Language:** Gnomish
 **Feat:** Crafter

-You began mopping floors and scrubbing counters in an artisan’s workshop for a few coppers per day as soon as you were strong enough to carry a bucket.
+You began mopping floors and scrubbing counters in an artisan's workshop for a few coppers per day as soon as you were strong enough to carry a bucket.
 When you were finally old enough to apprentice, you learned to create basic crafts of your own, as well as how to sweet-talk the occasional demanding customer.
-As part of your studies, you picked up Gnomish, the tongue from which so many of the artisan’s terms of art are derived.
+As part of your studies, you picked up Gnomish, the tongue from which so many of the artisan's terms of art are derived.

 **Equipment**
 - Abacus
-- Artisan’s Tools (same as above)
+- Artisan's Tools (same as above)
-- Merchant’s Scale
+- Merchant's Scale
 - Pouch (2)
-- Traveler’s Clothes
+- Traveler's Clothes
 - 25 GP

 ## Charlatan